amrgasser/AES_RSA_Encryption/readme.txt

 This program is written in java.
 JDK used is java 8 -> 1.8u333
-All you need to do is run the class AESApplication and enter the fields as required in the console.
+All you need to do is run the class RSA_AES_Application and enter the fields as required in the console.